rosenfeldeugen/GameOfLife/README.md

 As the description says, the game space is infinite.
 There is an initial board which acts as kind of a viewport on the game space.
 You can use the zoom in and zoom out in order to view more/less from the game space or to navigate in it.
 The clicked portion will be always in the central zone of the board.

-The user can select/deselect each cell in the grid to be alive by clicking them.
-After (s)he is happy with the seed (i.e., the state on the board), the evolution can be started.
+You may draw anything on board by choosing the pencil from the menu and dragging lines with the mouse onto the board.
+Erasing works in the same way as drawing, but for this you need to choose the pencil which is crossed.
+After you are happy with the seed (i.e., the state on the board), the evolution can be started.
 At any moment, it can be stopped.
-While the automata is evolving, it is not possible to toggle the state of the grid cells.
+While the automata is evolving, it is not possible to toggle the states of the grid cells.

 This application only runs in browsers with canvas, local storage and web workers support (minimum version: IE 10, Firefox 3.5, Chrome 3, Safari 4, Opera 10.6).

 Some further next steps
 -----------------------

+- Performance tuning

+- Multiplayer mode using web sockets

 - Mark outside elements (which are not visible in the current state of the board)

-- Quick drawing

-- Multiplayer mode using web sockets

 - Step by step running